ansible/ansible/docs/docsite/rst/user_guide/playbooks_loops.rst

 To loop over your inventory, or just a subset of it, you can use a regular ``loop`` with the ``ansible_play_batch`` or ``groups`` variables::

-    # show all the hosts in the inventory
+    - name: Show all the hosts in the inventory ansible.builtin.debug:
-    - debug:
         msg: "{{ item }}"
       loop: "{{ groups['all'] }}"

-    # show all the hosts in the current play
+    - name: Show all the hosts in the current play ansible.builtin.debug:
-    - debug:
         msg: "{{ item }}"
       loop: "{{ ansible_play_batch }}"

 There is also a specific lookup plugin ``inventory_hostnames`` that can be used like this::

-    # show all the hosts in the inventory
+    - name: Show all the hosts in the inventory ansible.builtin.debug:
-    - debug:
         msg: "{{ item }}"
       loop: "{{ query('inventory_hostnames', 'all') }}"

-    # show all the hosts matching the pattern, ie all but the group www
+    - name: Show all the hosts matching the pattern, ie all but the group www ansible.builtin.debug:
-    - debug:
         msg: "{{ item }}"
       loop: "{{ query('inventory_hostnames', 'all:!www') }}"